 Previous studies indicated that ACE2 and TMPRSS were important molecules in the process of 2019-nCOV virus infection.
 Therefore, ACE2 and TMPRSS genes were used to find out the associated clue genes in order to obtain the enrichment pathway and find the treatment.
 We found 21 kinds of therapeutic drugs for 2019-nCOV by searching the literature.
 Once again, the pathways involved in these 21 drugs were searched by the MetaCore databases.
 Among them, 10 drugs had related pathways, and a total of 623 pathways were obtained.
 After comparing the gene-related pathways with drug-related pathways and removing the disease pathways which were not related to virus infection (such as tumors), it was found that there were 11 ACE2-related pathways and 9 TMPRSS-related pathways, mainly interferon, rapamycin and K22.

-With the application of MetaCore databases with ACE2 and TMPRSS set as keywords, the top 50 pathways with the most significant correlation were found (p < 0.05).
-There were altogether 427 drugs found in the top 50 pathways. （Table 10）In terms of drug categories, they were all respiratory, immune related, infectious or inflammatory drugs.
-For example, Beclabuvir and Saquinavir, can bind to MPRO protein, a key enzyme involved in the extensive proteolytic processing of the virus’ polyproteins.
-Azelastine, which has mast cell-stabilizing properties that prevent the release of interleukin-6, tryptase, histamine, and TNF-alpha from mast cells, is an antihistamine available for the treatment of allergic and vasomotor rhinitis.
-Pictilisib, a potent pan inhibitor of class I catalytic subunits of PI3K, is available for cancer research.
+With the application of MetaCore databases with ACE2 and TMPRSS set as keywords, the top 50 pathways with the most significant correlation were found (p < 0.05, Again how these P was calculated should be mentioned in the method section).
+There were altogether 427 drugs found in the top 50 pathways (Table 10).
+In terms of drug categories, they were all respiratory, immune related, infectious or inflammatory drugs.
+For example, Beclabuvir and Saquinavir, can bind to MPRO protein, a key enzyme involved in the extensive proteolytic processing of the virus’ polyproteins (Reference here).
+Azelastine, which has mast cell-stabilizing properties that prevent the release of interleukin-6, tryptase, histamine, and TNF-alpha from mast cells, is an antihistamine available for the treatment of allergic and vasomotor rhinitis (Reference here).
+Pictilisib, a potent pan inhibitor of class I catalytic subunits of PI3K, is available for cancer research (Reference here).
+Overall, we provided a comprehensive deep-learning and xx based text-mining analysis to identified potential promising drugs which might be helpful in the treatment of 2019-nCoV symptoms.

 Discussion